 Darlene Corbett, speaker, therapist, success coach, and author of , agrees.
 “A good friend will go 150% to be there for you,” she tells Bustle.
 “Life is not always easy and fun, but a good friend will be available.”
 Stop Depriving The World of You: A Guide For Getting Unstuck 3 They Accept You As You Are

-Corbett adds that good friends are not judgmental either.
+Corbett adds lack of judgment is a quality of a good friend.
 “Unless your friend commits an egregious crime, you should not judge them,” she says.
 “None of us leave this earth unscathed from doing something we would rather forget.”

 4 They Actively Listen